-We can repeat the longitudinal robustness analysis for demo purposes and also for checking things out by combining the smaller subsystems using Simulink.
-The second version is implemented in Simulink model "Closed_Robust_M2.mdl", shown in Fig. 3.5.
-The green block is the missile pitch dynamics which includes also the 8 uncertainties.
-The pink block is the pitch control system that closes the loop around the vehicle.
-The flight control block is shown in detail in Figure 3.6.
-It consists of the LQR gains, the alpha estimator, and it includes also the elevon actuator.
+For demo purposes and also for checking things out, we have created the same closed-loop system by combining smaller subsystems using Simulink.
+This new version is implemented in Simulink model "Closed_Robust_M2.mdl", shown in Fig. (3.5).
+The green block in Fig. (3.5) is the missile pitch dynamics which includes also the 8 uncertainties.
+The pink block is the pitch FCS which closes the loop around the vehicle.
+The FCS block is shown in detail in Figure (3.6).
+It consists of the LQR gains, the alpha estimator, and includes also the elevon actuator.